unlock-protocol/unlock/unlock-protocol-com/blog/redesigning-our-checkout.md

 ### Lock selection

-Memberships will be grouped by networks and provide information about the network to users.
-This move is intended to educate users about the network and make it easier for creators to sell memberships on multiple networks with different benefits.
+Memberships are now grouped by networks and provide information about the network to users.
+This educates users about the network and makes it easier for creators to sell memberships on multiple networks with different benefits.

 ![lock selection on checkout](/images/blog/redesigned-checkout/new-checkout.png)

-### Choosing quantity
+### Quantity selection

-You will be able to select the quantity and payment method you want to use earlier in the flow.
+Purchasers can now select the quantity and payment method to use earlier in the checkout flow.

 ![quantity selection on checkout](/images/blog/redesigned-checkout/new-checkout-quantity.jpg)

 ### Recipient and metadata collection

-The recipients field will be populated based on the quantity indicated in the prior step.
-You will be able to add recipient addresses and fill out metadata information for each recipient.
-We've added more validation checks to ensure a user cannot buy more memberships than allowed by the lock owner early in the flow.
+The recipient field is now populated based on the quantity indicated in the prior step.
+Purchasers can add recipient addresses and fill out metadata information for each recipient.
+Addtionally, we've added additional validation checks to ensure a user cannot buy more memberships than allowed by the lock owner.

 ![metadata and recipients on checkout](/images/blog/redesigned-checkout/new-checkout-metadata.png)